 Salem

-Michigan-based trio Salem (John Holland, Heather Marlatt, and Jack Donoghue) evolved a personal brand of heavily arranged post-house and post-hip hop dance music on the EPs Yes I Smoke Crack (Acephale, 2008) and Water (Merok Records, 2009).
+Michigan-based trio Salem (John Holland, Heather Marlatt, and Jack Donoghue) evolved a personal brand of heavily arranged post-house and post-hip hop dance music on the EPs Yes I Smoke Crack (Acephale, 2008) and Water (Merok Records, 2009), a style that came to be known as "witch house music".

 The album as a whole feels like a symphony of twisted grooves, dense and tangled electronica, shoegaze-y clusters of distortion, skittery hip-hoppish machine beats, swirling oneiric vocals, and luxuriant musique-concrete collages.